ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Renewing and re-distributing the group keying material (rekeying) upon a membership change in the group ({{ssec-group-leaving}} and {{sec-node-removal}}).

-{{fig-flow}} provides a high level overview of the message flow for a node joining a group communication setting, which can be expanded as follows.
+{{fig-flow}} provides a high level overview of the message flow for a node joining a group.
+The message flow can be expanded as follows.

-1. The joining node requests an Access Token from the AS, in order to access a specific group-membership resource on the KDC and hence join the associated group.
+1. The joining node requests an access token from the AS, in order to access one or more group-membership resources at the KDC and hence join the associated groups.

    This exchange between Client and AS MUST be secured, as specified by the transport profile of ACE used between Client and KDC.
-The joining node will start or continue using a secure communication association with the KDC, according to the response from the AS.
+Based on the response from the AS, the joining node will establish or continue using a secure communication association with the KDC.

-2. The joining node transfers authentication and authorization information to the KDC, by posting the obtained Access Token to the /authz-info endpoint at the KDC.
-This exchange, and all further communications between the Client and the KDC, MUST occur over the secure channel established as a result of the transport profile of ACE used between Client and KDC.
-After that, a joining node MUST have a secure communication association established with the KDC, before starting to join a group under that KDC.
+2. The joining node transfers authentication and authorization information to the KDC, by transferring the obtained access token.
+This is typically achieved by including the access token in a request sent to the /authz-info endpoint at the KDC.

+   Once this exchange is completed, the joining node MUST have a secure communication association established with the KDC, before joining a group under that KDC.

-Possible ways to provide a secure communication association are described in the DTLS transport profile {{I-D.ietf-ace-dtls-authorize}} and OSCORE transport profile {{I-D.ietf-ace-oscore-profile}} of ACE.
+   This exchange and the following secure communications between the Client and the KDC MUST occur in accordance with the transport profile of ACE used between Client and KDC, such as the DTLS transport profile {{I-D.ietf-ace-dtls-authorize}} and OSCORE transport profile {{I-D.ietf-ace-oscore-profile}} of ACE.

-3. The joining node starts the joining process to become a member of the group, by accessing the related group-membership resource at the KDC.
-At the end of the joining process, the joining node has received from the KDC the parameters and keying material to securely communicate with the other members of the group, and the KDC has stored the association between the authorization information from the access token and the secure session with the joining node.
+3. The joining node starts the joining process to become a member of the group, by sending a request to the related group-membership resource at the KDC.
+At the end of the joining process, the joining node has received from the KDC the parameters and keying material to securely communicate with the other members of the group.
+Also, the KDC has stored the association between the authorization information from the access token and the secure session with the joining node.

 4. The joining node and the KDC maintain the secure association, to support possible future communications.
 These especially include key management operations, such as retrieval of updated keying material or participation to a group rekeying process.